mozilla/voice-corpus-tool/README.md

 		number: int - Number of samples

   find <keyword>
-	Drop all samples whose transcription does not contain a keyword
+	Drop all samples, whose transcription does not contain a keyword
 	Arguments:
 		keyword: string - Keyword to look for in transcriptions

+  tagged <tag>
+	Keep only samples with a specific tag
+	Arguments:
+		tag: string - Tag to look for

+  settag <tag>
+	Sets a tag on all samples of current buffer
+	Arguments:
+		tag: string - Tag to set

   clear
 	Clears sample buffer

 Named buffers:

-  set <name>
+  set <name> [-percent <percent>]
-	Replaces named buffer with contents of buffer
+	Replaces named buffer with portion of buffer
 	Arguments:
 		name: string - Name of the named buffer
+	Options:
+		-percent: int - Percentage of samples from the beginning of buffer.
+If omitted, complete buffer.

-  stash <name>
+  stash <name> [-percent <percent>]
-	Moves buffer to named buffer (buffer will be empty afterwards)
+	Moves buffer portion to named buffer.
+Moved samples will not remain in main buffer.
 	Arguments:
 		name: string - Name of the named buffer
+	Options:
+		-percent: int - Percentage of samples from the beginning of buffer.
+If omitted, complete buffer.

-  push <name>
+  push <name> [-percent <percent>]
-	Appends buffer to named buffer
+	Appends portion of buffer samples to named buffer
 	Arguments:
 		name: string - Name of the named buffer
+	Options:
+		-percent: int - Percentage of samples from the beginning of buffer.
+If omitted, complete buffer.

+  slice <name> <percent>
+	Moves portion of named buffer to current buffer
+	Arguments:
+		name: string - Name of the named buffer
+		percent: int - Percentage of samples from the beginning of named buffer

   drop <name>
 	Drops named buffer